AlecJ/ancient-battles/README.md

 ### Database

-To manage the database, run the docker-compose and enter the flask container:
+To initialize the database, run the docker-compose and enter the flask container:
 `docker ps`
 `docker exec -it CONTAINER_ID sh`
+`flask db upgrade`

-If you are doing a clean install, first run:
+If you want to start a clean db with no migrations, delete the migrations folder and run:
 `flask db init`

 If you need to make changes to the database (add or update db classes) then run:
 `flask db migrate -m "Some message."`

-Finally, run:
 `flask db upgrade`

 To wipe the database, first take down the postgres container, then run: